How Many Links In The Chain Of Infection

 Trends and Latest Developments

 Recent trends in infectious diseases highlight the importance of understanding and addressing the chain of infection.
-The rise of antibiotic-resistant bacteria, the emergence of new viral threats like COVID-19, and the increasing prevalence of healthcare-associated infections (HAIs) all underscore the need for robust infection control measures.
+The rise of antibiotic-resistant bacteria, the emergence of new viral threats like COVID-19, and the increasing prevalence of healthcare-associated infections (HAIs) all underscore the need for dependable infection control measures.

 The COVID-19 pandemic has also highlighted the importance of public health measures in disrupting the chain of infection.
 Strategies such as mask-wearing, social distancing, and vaccination have proven effective in reducing transmission rates and preventing severe illness.
 These measures target multiple links in the chain, including the portal of exit, mode of transmission, and susceptible host.